herd/herdtools7/aslspec_translation_assistant.md

 - **When errors occur**: If you have high confidence in your translation but the typechecker reports errors, the bug may be in:
   - The source LaTeX code itself
   - The function/relation signature in asl.spec
-  - In these cases, stop and inform the user so they can fix it manually
+  - In these cases, leave a message in comment for the user so they can fix it manually
-- **When stuck on translation**: If you're having trouble implementing something in ASLSpec, **stop and ask the user** rather than getting overly creative with workarounds.
-You may suggest:
+- **When stuck on translation**: If you're having trouble implementing something in ASLSpec, don't get overly creative with workarounds.
+You may suggest (in a comment for the user):
   - Missing operators or language features that would make the translation straightforward
   - Alternative ways of achieving the translation goal
   - Whether certain LaTeX patterns have established ASLSpec idioms
+- **Missing operators**: When you encounter an operation that cannot be expressed with existing ASLSpec operators, **recommend introducing a new operator** rather than attempting complex workarounds.
+For example:
+  - If you need to check whether one list is a subset of another but lack both `list_subset` and `list_to_set` operators, recommend adding one
+  - If you need to decompose or transform data structures without built-in support, suggest the appropriate operator
+  - Clearly specify the operator signature and semantics you would need (e.g., `list_subset : (list0(α), list0(α)) -> Bool`)
 - **Uncertain translations**: Always add `// UNCERTAIN: ...` comments if you're not confident about the translation
 - **RenderRule placement**: ALWAYS place `\RenderRule{<name>}` AFTER the LaTeX rules, never before
 - **Backup rules**: Wrap LaTeX rules with `\BackupOriginalRule{...} % END_OF_BACKUP_RULE` only AFTER user confirms the PDF is correct
 - **Comments for review**: Use comments to highlight any translation decisions that might need user verification
+- **INDEX vs list_map**: When mapping over a list in premises:
+  - Use `INDEX(i, list: relation(..., list[i]) -> results[i]);` when the mapped relation can short-circuit (has multiple output variants like `Bool | type_error`)
+  - Use `list_map(x, list, function(x))` only for pure functions with a single return type
+  - The `INDEX` macro allows short-circuiting: if any premise fails (e.g., returns `type_error`), the entire relation fails immediately
+  - This is crucial because relations with multiple output variants (including error cases) cannot be expressed with `list_map`

 ---